Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

     // It should only be overridden if the default behavior does not meet your needs.
 }
 ```
 This callback determines whether a key press should be ignored by an active OSoS key.
-The default implementation handles modifier and layer keys (`MO`, `LM`, `TG`, `TO`, `TT`), Mod-Tap and Layer‑Tap keys, One Shot keys, OSoS keys, etc.
+The default implementation handles modifier and layer keys (`MO`, `LM`, `TG`, `TO`, `TT`), Mod-Tap and Layer‑Tap keys, one shot keys, OSoS keys, etc.
 The default implementation is available [here](https://github.com/Kawamashi/qmk_modules/blob/4d9b9523715a07a5bf4a5168b589943bb8881dba/oneshots_on_steroids/oneshots_on_steroids.c#L28).

 &nbsp;</br>